ringcentral/ringcentral-web-phone/README.md

 remote description is ready, and applied in arrival order; browser WebRTC validates them.
 No option or manual candidate API is required.

+For inbound SDK-managed calls, the Web Phone reads `p-rc-ice-servers` from the INVITE and configures the peer connection before gathering starts.
+This header contains per-call STUN and TURN server configuration, replacing registration STUN servers when present; if it is absent, registration STUN servers remain in use.
+A malformed present value makes `answer()` reject while the call stays ringing.
+The server list is configuration; WebRTC gathers candidates from it, and the Web Phone signals later candidates through its existing SIP INFO flow.
+This does not change delegated WebRTC.

 Delegated WebRTC sessions can opt in through the `WebRtcSession.trickleIce` capability described under [SharedWorker WebPhone with delegated WebRTC](#solution-3-sharedworker-webphone-with-delegated-webrtc).
 Sessions